Types of computer monitors | What is a monitor and its functions explainer

-In this article, we will give you an insight into what is a monitor, the types of computer monitors, and the function of the monitor.
+In this article, we will give you an insight into Monitor and its Types, what is a monitor, the types of computer monitors, and the function of the monitor.

 What is a Computer Monitor?